MicrosoftDocs/visualstudio-docs/docs/deployment/building-clickonce-applications-from-the-command-line.md

 - `PublishUrl` is the location where the application will be published to in the IDE.
 It is inserted into the [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application manifest if neither the `InstallUrl` or `UpdateUrl` property is specified.

 - `ApplicationVersion` specifies the version of the [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application.
-This is a four-digit version number.
+The version is a four-digit number.
 If the last digit is a "*", then the `ApplicationRevision` is substituted for the value inserted into the manifest at build time.

 - `ApplicationRevision` specifies the revision.
-This is an integer which increments each time you publish in the IDE.
+This value is an integer which increments each time you publish in the IDE.
 Notice that it is not automatically incremented for builds performed at the command-line.

 - `Install` determines whether the application is an installed application or a run-from-Web application.